Beluga whale: Migration

 The migration season is relatively predictable, as it is basically determined by the amount of daylight and not by other variable physical or biological factors, such as the condition of the sea ice.
 Vagrants may travel further south to areas such as Irish and Scottish waters, the islands of Orkney and Hebrides, and to Japanese waters.
-There had been several vagrant individuals that have demonstrated seasonal residencies at Volcano Bay, and a unique whale were used to return annually to areas adjacent to Shibetsu in Nemuro Strait in the 2000s.
+There had been several vagrant individuals that have demonstrated seasonal residencies at Volcano Bay, and one annually returned to areas adjacent to Shibetsu in Nemuro Strait in the 2000s.
 On rarer occasions, individuals of vagrancy can reach the Korean Peninsula.
 A few other individuals have been confirmed to return to the coasts of Hokkaido, and one particular individual became a resident in brackish waters of Lake Notoro since in 2014.

 Some populations are not migratory and certain resident groups will stay in well-defined areas, such as in Cook Inlet, the estuary of the Saint Lawrence River and Cumberland Sound.
 The population in Cook Inlet stays in the waters furthest inside the inlet during the summer until the end of autumn.
 Then during the winter, they disperse to the deeper water in the center of the inlet, but without completely leaving it.

 In April, the animals that spend the winter in the center and southwest of the Bering Sea move to the north coast of Alaska and the east coast of Russia.
 The populations living in the Ungava Bay and the eastern and western sides of Hudson Bay overwinter together beneath the sea ice in Hudson Strait.
 Whales in James Bay that spend winter months within the basin, could be a distinct group from those in Hudson Bay.
 The populations of the White Sea, the Kara Sea and the Laptev Sea overwinter in the Barents Sea.
 In the spring, the groups separate and migrate to their respective summer sites.